inmanta/inmanta-core/docs/install.rst

-Step 1: Install the required Inmanta packages
+Step 1: Installing the required Inmanta packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to run a manually started agent, the ``python3-inmanta`` and the ``python3-inmanta-agent`` packages are required on the